microsoft/IoT-For-Beginners/1-getting-started/lessons/2-deeper-dive/README.md

 > 🎓 RAM is used to run your program, and is reset when there is no power

-Like with the CPU, the memory on a microcontroller is in orders of magnitude smaller than a PC or Mac.
+Like with the CPU, the memory on a microcontroller is orders of magnitude smaller than a PC or Mac.
 A typical PC might have 8 Gigabytes (GB) of RAM, or 8,000,0000,000 bytes, with each byte enough space to store a single letter or a number from 0-255.
 A microcontroller would have only Kilobytes (KB) of RAM, with a kilobyte being 1,000 bytes.
 The Wio terminal mentioned above has 192KB of RAM, or 192,000 bytes - more than 40,000 times less than an average PC!

 The diagram below shows the relative size difference between 192KB and 8GB - the small dot in the center represents 192KB.